Course Drops, Swaps, Refunds, and Our Audit Policy

 Self-paced online courses

 In self-paced online courses, you have six business days after the course start date to work with the first module in the series and still receive a full refund minus the drop processing fee.
-After the six days or the start of module two, you are no longer eligible for a refund.
+After six days or the start of module two, you are no longer eligible for a refund.

 Swapping sections and courses